STATEMENT

 ALEXIA LEWNES

-Living abroad deepened Alexia’s appreciation for textiles as carriers of cultural memory—objects that communicate identity and shared history.
-This understanding shapes her visual language; even when not using fabric directly, layered forms, scraped surfaces, and fragments of pattern echo the textures and histories held by cloth.
+Living abroad deepened her appreciation for textiles as carriers of cultural memory—objects that communicate identity and shared history.
+This understanding continues to shape her visual language; even when fabric is not used directly, layered forms, scraped surfaces, and fragments of pattern echo the textures and histories textiles hold.

-At its core, her work examines connection: how people remain tied to one another and to the environments that sustain them.
-Alexia is based in Santa Fe, New Mexico.
-Her work has been included in juried group exhibitions in the United States.
+At its core, her work examines how people remain connected to one another and to the environments that shape them.

 Selected recent group exhibits